linuxmint/cjs/README.MSVC.md

 Instructions for building GJS on Visual Studio or clang-cl
 ==========================================================
-Building the GJS on Windows is now supported using Visual Studio versions 2017 or later with or without clang-cl in both 32-bit and 64-bit (x64) flavors, via Meson.
+Building the GJS on Windows is now supported using Visual Studio versions 2019 or later with or without clang-cl in both 32-bit and 64-bit (x64) flavors, via Meson.
 It should be noted that a recent-enough Windows SDK from Microsoft is still required if using clang-cl, as we will still use items from the Windows SDK.
-If using Visual Studio, Visual Studio 2017 15.9.x or later are known to work;
-earlier versions at after Visual Studio 2017 15.6 may or may not work, please let us know how things went if Visual Studio 15.6, 15.7 or 15.8 is used.

 Recent official binary installers of CLang (which contains clang-cl) from the LLVM website are known to work to build SpiderMonkey 78 and